TyrealGray/Canvest/packages/canvest-cli/README.md

     - `notEqual( otherSnapshot )`: snapshot should not equal to `otherSnapshot`
     - `isMatch( otherSnapshot, tolerance )`: snapshot could equal to `otherSnapshot` if test ignores number of tolerance percentage of pixels
     - `notMatch( otherSnapshot, tolerance )`: snapshot could not equal to `otherSnapshot` even after test ignores number of tolerance percentage of pixels

+### **setThreshold(number): void**
+set global threshold for snapshot comparision, if you just want one snapshot comparision to be more tolerant, use `isMatch` or `notMatch` function with `tolerance` parameter

+- `number` threshold, a number that can be set to maximum `1.0`.
+Default is `0.05`, higher number will ignore more differences between snapshot comparision

 ## TypeScript
 To support TypeScript, you will need run `npm i @canvest/canvest-ts --save-dev` to install `canvest-ts` plugin

 Then using `canvest --ts ./path-to-your-tsconfig.json` to start testing

 ## Integrate with CI
 If you want to run with headless browser in CI, you could use `--ci` option.
-This will make Canvest exit when all tests are done, and add a div with className `test_end` or `test_end_with_failed`
+This will make Canvest exit when all tests are done, and add a div with className `test_end` or `test_end_with_failed`.

-For example, `canvest --ci ./canvest` will create a `canvest-test-result` folder under `./canvest` folder, any failed test will create a diff image in result folder
+For example, `canvest --ci ./canvest` will create a `canvest-test-result` folder under `./canvest` folder, any failed test will create a diff image in result folder.

-If diff is a cached snapshot and it is not valid because new snapshot size is different, it will still create an empty file `failed-Name.diff.failed`
+If diff is a cached snapshot and it is not valid because new snapshot size is different, it will still create an empty file `failed-Name.diff.failed`.

 ## Link
 Canvest example for pixi.js with TypeScript https://github.com/TyrealGray/canvest-pixi.js-example